Whether you’re new to React or you are recently migrating from class components (this late?), you might not be familiar with how useEffect works.

 About the author

 My name is Chen Asraf.
 I’m a programmer at heart — it's both my job that I love and my favorite hobby.
-Professionally, I make fully fledged, production-ready web, desktop and apps for start-ups and businesses; or consult, advise and help train teams.
+Professionally, I make fully fledged, production-ready web, desktop and mobile apps for start-ups and businesses; or consult, advise and help train teams.

 I'm passionate about tech, problem solving and building things that people love.
 Find me on social media: